ymanshur/portfolio/2022_widya_analytic_doc.md

 <b>Role:</b> Technical Writer<br/>
 <b>Duration:</b> 2 months

-The Widya Analytic Documentation, serves as a centralized and structured knowledge base for all product and engineering documentation.
+The Widya Analytic Documentation platform, serves as a centralized and structured knowledge base for all product and engineering documentations.
 It consolidates critical information such as <b>High-Level Architecture (HLA)</b> diagrams, <b>API specifications</b>, and <b>service sequence diagrams</b>, ensuring alignment between engineering and product teams.
-This platform was designed to support clarity, accessibility, and scalability as Widya Analytic's systems evolved.
+This platform was designed to support clarity and accessibility as Widya Analytic's systems evolved.

 <b>Tech Stack:</b> Markdown, Sphinx